Buddhism Cultural Holiday

 Day 6: Talo & Nobgang Village Walks

-The village of Talo (altitude 2,800 m) which is scattered along the hill slopes is known for its cleanliness and hygiene among Punakha villages.
-Talo is the seat of the mind incarnations of the Zhabdrung.
-Talo Sangnacholing Dzong is built on a plateau and has majestic view of surrounding villages.
-The beautiful farm houses of the village have its own flower gardens and on the hill slope corns and sweet peas are grown in abundance.
-Spend time at Nobgang and Talo villages visiting farm houses and meeting families.
-The concept of the Village Walks is to facilitate an authentic ’underfoot’ experience and provide a ’snapshot’ of rural life in the Himalayan Mountains of Bhutan.
-As an honoured guest, the locals are keen to share their way of life with you.
+The village of Talo, located at an altitude of 2,800m, is known for its cleanliness and hygiene among the villages of Punakha.
+It is the seat of the mind incarnations of the Zhabdrung and home to Talo Sangnacholing Dzong, which is built on a plateau and offers a majestic view of the surrounding villages.
+The village is known for its beautiful farmhouses with flower gardens, and the abundance of corn and sweet peas grown on the hill slopes.
+Visitors can spend time at Nobgang and Talo villages, visiting farmhouses and meeting families.
+The concept of the Village Walks is to provide an authentic, firsthand experience of rural life in the Himalayan Mountains of Bhutan, and the locals are eager to welcome visitors and share their way of life with them.

 Day 7: Retrace Steps back to Paro